 Light educational touchpoints that build trust over time

 A good email strategy also supports personalised messaging: using customer names, referencing the service type, and linking to the right page.
 For example, after a boiler repair, you can recap what was done, include any recommendations, and then request feedback.
+Subscribers receiving both SMS and email are 2.4x more likely to buy.
 This improves response quality and supports a better customer experience.

 If you run seasonal campaigns, email is perfect for richer content: a Bonfire Night safety reminder for home services, or a winter maintenance checklist, with a soft review invitation for recent customers.
 That kind of personalised content helps you build meaningful connections rather than sending constant promotional noise.